space-physics/msise00/README.md

 ### Matlab

-Matlab and GNU Octave users can seamlessly access Python modules, as demonstrated in [AltitudeProfile.m](./matlab/AlitudeProfile.m) and [msise00.m](./matlab/msise00.m).
+Matlab and GNU Octave users use of MSISE00 is demonstrated in [AltitudeProfile.m](./matlab/AlitudeProfile.m) and [msise00.m](./matlab/msise00.m).